Are you a smoker? This will impact your life insurance premiums, however there are a number of ways to minimize this.

 Never, ever conceal your smoking status from an insurance company.
 You can imagine that they are sensitive about this subject because many people are seeking the lowest rates possible.
 If concealed or the insurance company is misled, they may deny the death claim if you die.
 Instead, fully disclose everything during the application process, and use the above information to ensure the lowest possible premiums.

 How to proceed?

-For a personal recommendation please call Glenn, toll free at (866) 662-5433.
-Glenn is a life insurance expert (see our media page), an experience life insurance broker and dedicated to getting his clients the lowest premiums.
-Glenn is also a reformed non-smoker (though not a fanatic) so he has personal experience with the processes of life insurance and smoking.
+For a personal recommendation please call toll free at 1-877-344-4011.
+James is a life insurance expert (see our media page), an experience life insurance broker and dedicated to getting his clients the lowest premiums.